-The governors will ensure that they are kept fully abreast of their statutory responsibilities by attending training and receiving regular updates from the Monitoring and Intervention Team (MIT), School Advisor, Head, SLT and SENDCo.
+The governors will ensure that they are kept fully abreast of their statutory responsibilities by attending training and receiving regular updates from the School Advisor, Head, SLT and SENDCo.
+They will attend appropriate CPD as designated to them.

 The SENDCo and Head will keep fully up to date about SEND issues through attendance at training and cluster meetings.
-In addition, the SENDCo will develop her skills through attendance at specialist training, discussions with outside specialists, reading and through subscription to professional bodies.
+In addition, the SENDCo will develop their skills through regular CPD, attendance at specialist training, discussions with outside specialists, reading and through subscription to professional bodies.